St Andrew’s Scots Church, Valletta – Malta

 The building was officially opened and dedicated on St Andrew’s Day, 30 November 1857.

-St Andrew's Scots Church Valletta exterior
+St Andrew's Scots Church Valletta overall front view

 Architectural Design